 - Iontophoresis: This form of electrical therapy can help people with hyperhidrosis of the hands and feet.
 You put your hands in water and an electrical current runs through the water.
 The electrical current minimizes the activity of the sweat glands.
 You must do this therapy 2-3 times a week for 20-30 minutes.
 There is a “recipe” on the Internet to create this device: DO NOT USE CAR BATTERIES AND PIE CRUST CONTAINERS to create iontophoresis treatment—that can be very dangerous.

 - Botulinum Toxin: Known as Botox®, this medication can help with face, hand and underarm hyperhidrosis.
 It requires a number of shots, for example, the hand requires approximately 40 shots and many patients ask for local or general anesthesia.
-Botox is effective for most patients and the effect typically lasts for 3-6 months.
+The effect typically lasts for 3-6 months.
 Please note that we do not offer Botox treatments.

 - Microwave Thermolysis: During the procedure, your underarm skin is exposed to microwave energy and it destroys the sweat glands.
 The research from this device is very encouraging; some people have had dryness for up to two years now following the procedure.
 It typically takes 2-3 sessions over the course of three-six months.

 Before the procedure, your doctor will numb the underarm area.
 Then your underarm skin is lifted into the system and microwave energy is directed to the sweat glands.
 The procedure typically takes an hour and involves no incisions or cuts; you should not feel any discomfort.
 After two treatments in our center, 95% of patients report a significant reduction in underarm sweat.
 You should be able to return to normal activities or work right away, and you can typically resume exercise within several days.